What Will You Study

 Using our state-of-the-art equipment, you will gain the skills to capture and analyse physiological and biomechanical data to better understand human performance and activity.
 You will learn how to act to enhance performance and activity - whether for competition or disease management - and how to provide feedback to an athlete, a patient or member of the general public.

-The degree content covered in Year 1 allows you qualify for a Level 3 Diploma in Gym Instructing and Personal Training from Active IQ – one of the UK's leading awarding organisations for the active leisure, learning and wellbeing sector.
+The degree content covered in Year 1 allows you to complete a Level 2 Certificate in Gym Instructing and a Level 3 Diploma in Personal Training from Active IQ – one of the UK’s leading awarding organisations for the active leisure, learning and wellbeing sector.
 This enables you to become a qualified fitness professional at the end of your first year and gain experience of working with people in an exercise and fitness environment over the following two years of your degree, boosting your employability.

 In Year 3, you will make a unique contribution to sports and exercise science research and undertake a research project on a topic of your choosing.
 You will also finalise your professional practice programme by delivering a sport and exercise science-based event.